Our Upcoming Events

 Other programs managed by the Neighborhood Services Division—such as Youth and Senior Safety programs and the Citizens’ Police Academy—provide crime prevention education and training, or act as entry points for involvement in civic and community life.

-Non-sworn members of the Oakland Police Department, including three Police Services Technicians and thirteen Neighborhood Services Coordinators, are dedicated to the Neighborhood Services Division mission.
+Non-sworn members of the Oakland Police Department, including two Police Services Technicians and nine Neighborhood Services Coordinators, are dedicated to the Neighborhood Services Division mission.

 For more information, go to the Neighborhood Services Division website.